-Format: Individual instruction Prerequisite: Honours registration in Early Modern Studies and Restriction: permission of the instructor and the Director.
-Students must have completed at least 60 credit hours prior to enrolment
+Prerequisite: Honours registration in Early Modern Studies and hours prior to enrolment

+Restriction: Students must have completed at least 60 credit

 EMSP 3610.03: Studies in Early Modern Subjectivities

 In this course, students will explore a focused topic in an interdisciplinary context.
 Topics vary each year.
 Some of the topics are "Empirical Selves and Transcendental Selves in German Idealism", "Freedom and Necessity in Enlightenment Debates about the Self", "Self Portrait in Literature and the Visual Arts", and "Reformation and Subjectivity in Early Modern Thought".